cliffclimber-721/cliffclimber-721/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=cliffclimber-721)](https://github.com/cliffclimber-721/github-readme-stats)

-- 🧑‍🎓 I graduated my Bachelor's Degree at Kyungwoon University, Department of Aeronautics of IT & Software Engineering, Gumi, South Korea.
+- 🧑‍🎓 I graduated my Bachelor's Degree at 2021 from Kyungwoon University, majored in Aeronautics of IT & Software Engineering, Gumi, South Korea.

-- 🧑‍🎓 I’m a graduate student in South Korea, interested in blockchain security.
+- 🧑‍🎓 I’m a graduate student at Yonsei University, South Korea, interested in blockchain security.

-- 🌱 I’m currently learning blockchain security and artificial intelligence.
+- 🌱 I’m currently learning blockchain service systems such as Klaytn & Solana Networks, also on artificial intelligence, especially on NLP for authentication.

 - 🧑‍💻 Language I use;